WRITERSWORLD Book Production Guide

 the wholesaler, via a bank-to-bank payment direct to the author.

-We will publicise your book with our press release distribution package, which includes the
+We will publicise your book with our press release distribution package, media targeting and

 With Us, Authors Buy Copies of Their Books at ‘Print Cost’ Plus